-- 19. The Project is located on a low-lying, undeveloped 17.7 acre parcel of land located between Concord Turnpike (Route 2) to the south and west and single and two-family residential neighborhoods to the north and east of the Property.
-The Property is bordered on the north by Dorothy Road and on the east by Burch Street and Thorndike Park.
-The northwest corner of the Property along Dorothy Road is at the intersection with Littlejohn Street. - 21.20.
+- 14. The Project is located on a low-lying 17.7 acre parcel of land located between Concord Turnpike (Route 2) to the south and west and single and two-family residential neighborhoods to the north and east of the Property.
+The Property is bordered on the north by Dorothy Street and on the east by Burch Street and and and the Arlington Thorndike playing fields.
+The Property is also located in close proximity to Littlejohn Street.
 The Property is located within the Planned Unit Development (PUD) Zoning District.
-In the PUD District, duplex homes are allowed as of right and multifamily housing is conditionally allowed.
-The maximum building height in the PUD district is 85 feet and residential housing is limited to five (5) floors.
-The height of Applicant's senior rental building, which is four (4) floors, and the three-floor duplex structures adhere to the zoning height limits. - 22.21.
-While the Property is approximately 0.7 miles (a 13-minute walk) from the Alewife MBTA station, there is no direct access to the station or the transit-oriented development around it.
-Vehicular access to the neighborhood in which the Property is located is via Lake Street, one of the most congested thoroughfares in Arlington, and within the local road network consisting of narrow, 25-foot wide local roads.
+While the Property is a 0.7 mile (13 minute) walk from the Alewife MBTA station, there is no direct access to the station or the transit-oriented development around it.
+Automobile traffic must access the site via Lake Street, one of the most congested thoroughfares in Arlington, and a network of narrow, 25-foot local roads.
 The local road network is stressed even in the absence of the Project by the cut-through pressure exerted by the congestion on Lake Street.
-There is no direct automobile access from the Property to Route 2.

-- 23. The location of the Project presents several major problems that make reconciling and balancing local needs, including the local need for affordable housing, uniquely difficult.
+There is no direct automobile access from the Property to Route 2. - 15.
+The location of the Project presents several major problems that make reconciling and balancing local needs, including the local need for affordable housing, uniquely difficult.
 These problems include repeated and severe flooding that will certainly be exacerbated in the future by rapid climate change; the presence of extensive wetlands and related resource areas on the majority of the site; decades of neglect that have resulted in serious degradation of the Property; the Project's isolation from the transit-oriented development in the immediate vicinity of the Alewife MBTA Station; the location of the Project in a uniform, long-established residential neighborhood that is much smaller in scale; and the poor performance of Lake Street and the surrounding network of local roads from both a traffic and safety point of view.
 If the Property were larger, or the Project smaller, it would have been easier, though not necessarily easy, to resolve the conflict among local needs brought about by these difficulties.
-As it is, the Project is uniquely challenging. - 24.
-In response to the site challenges, the Applicant addressed the Board's concerns, resulting in a final project design that is notably reduced from the original project iterations, maintains a compact design away from protected vegetated wetland resource areas, has been engineered to account for climate change concerns and incorporates traffic mitigation measures targeted to decrease individual vehicular trips to and from the Project site.
+As it is, the Project is uniquely challenging.